VivekkadamGit/terraform-bookstore/README.md

 | <a name="output_public_subnets"></a> [public\_subnets](#output\_public\_subnets) | List of IDs of public subnets |
 | <a name="output_vpc_cidr_block"></a> [vpc\_cidr\_block](#output\_vpc\_cidr\_block) | The CIDR block of the VPC |
 | <a name="output_vpc_main_id"></a> [vpc\_main\_id](#output\_vpc\_main\_id) | The ID of the VPC |

+## Workflow

+We have used provides as AWS with ap-south-1 region. (can be change region by variable).
+The .tfstate file will be stored in s3 bucket as best practice.
+(We can add dynamodb to store the .terraform.lock.hcl file to prevent multiple proccess clash at same moment.)

+It will create one VPC for the application which will contains total 6 subnets 2 as public subnets(Internet gateway will be attached), 2 as private subnets(NAT Gateway will be attached) and 2 as database subnets.

+There will be RDS as database, will use the database subnet. which will be publicly accessable so it can be used by its endpoints out of AWS service account.

+There will be ECS, which contains a cluster --> Cluster contains 4 services Auth, Migrator, Web and Host.
+(Their Port has not been changed due to application error)

+There will be ECR to store the images.
+Images will be pushed via github actions by building docker image in github runner.

+There will be ECS with EC2 type which needed EC2 instance with ECS agent and its proper IAM role.
+ASG created for with desired, min and max instance count. it will trigger via cloudwatch alarm

+There will be ALB with HTTP and HTTPS listners.
+HTTP(80) will be redirect to HTTPS(443) and HTTPS will be redirect to ALB target groups.

+Along with that, We have cloudwatch with SNS to the email which will give alert if given condition get fullfilled.

 <!-- END_TF_DOCS -->